 We are proud of the opportunities we offer our children, the close partnership between parents, governors and staff, and the achievements of our pupils.
 Parents are encouraged to come into school regularly and to help out with a wide range of activities.
 The children benefit greatly from this partnership and we welcome the enormous support that parents give their children.

 Our last OFSTED inspection was held in January 2009.
-We were delighted with the report, which is available from the school, free of charge, or by following this link http://www.ofsted.gov.uk/oxeduproviders/full/(urn)/124697. or https://www.greatbartonprimaryschool.co.uk/ofsted-and-siams-reports/
+The report, is available from the school or by following these links http://www.ofsted.gov.uk/oxeduproviders/full/(urn)/124697. or https://www.greatbartonprimaryschool.co.uk/ofsted-and-siams-reports/

 The school was described as:

 ‘an outstanding school … the school fosters enjoyment of learning, confidence and self-esteem extremely well because of the rich and stimulating curriculum as well as the high levels of care, support and guidance provided for them by all adults.’